chrisrbmn/workstationbuilder/README.md

 - A clean install of Windows 10 Pro v1903 en-us or higher
 - A stable internet connection

-> This script has not been tested on older version of Windows.
+> This script has not been tested on older versions of Windows.
 Consider yourself warned.

 ## How to use
 Run the script here by clicking this [Boxstarter Web Launcher](http://boxstarter.org/package/url?https://raw.githubusercontent.com/chrisrbmn/workstationbuilder/master/BaseBuild.ps1).